 The National Institute on Alcohol Abuse and Alcoholism found that underage drinking frequently occurred among 14-year-olds.
 In the 1960s, the average age was 17.5.
 Furthermore, younger age groups participating in binge drinking and other alcohol-driven activities are particularly at risk of severe effects of alcohol misuse and an increased risk of developing alcohol use disorder.

-Binge drinking and excessive drinking has been linked to numerous health issues.
+Drinking 12 beers a day and binge drinking has been linked to numerous health issues.
 Binge drinking is a drinking pattern that brings a person’s blood alcohol content (BAC) level to .08g/l or above.
 This typically occurs in men who consume more than five drinks or women who consume more than four drinks in about two hours.

 On the other hand, excessive drinking includes binge drinking and heavy drinking.
 What is heavy drinking?
 The CDC defines it as more than eight drinks per week for women and more than 15 drinks per week for men.